 As such, John uses a locator spell in order to find Faust’s hideout known as the Observatory of the Cosmos.
 However, Zatanna says that Felix would have already safeguarded his base from such tactics.
 Constantine replies by saying that he’ll have to ask another one of his friends for a favor.
 Just then, Black Orchid arrives and lets him know that Ritchie has fallen unconscious again.
 John tells her to “keep him alive & safe” and to also help him out no matter what.
 From there, our heroes take their leave.

 It turns out that this particular friend lives in the middle of a swamp.
 John explains that they’re approaching the resting place of Dr. Alec Holland and that his corpse was used to become the “Avatar of the Green”.
 Batman adds onto the fact that Holland was murdered by terrorists and that his body was never found.
-Constantine proceeds to makes a firey platform and flies out to the middle of a bog, threatening his friend to come out or else he’ll burn a small group of posies.
+Constantine proceeds to make a firey platform and flies out to the middle of a bog, telling his friend to come out or else he’ll burn a small group of posies.
 As such, the being known as Swamp Thing (also voiced by Roger Cross) appears.
 Zatanna tells him that they need his help in finding Felix Faust, since his observatory is able to evade all forms of tracking methods.
 Satisfied in knowing that she takes care of her own garden, Swamp Thing agrees to help them out.
 From there, he unleashes a series of roots that forms around our heroes.

 In an instant, they arrive at their destination as Swamp Thing points them towards the rock formation that Faust’s hideout is located at.
 Zatanna than uses an anti-cloaking spell in order to see the observatory.